d-fathi/PyAMS/README.md

 What is PyAMS?
 **************

-PyAMS is a software used to simplify modeling analog elements and simulate electronic circuit using pyams_lib The objectives of PyAMS is:
+PyAMS is a software used to simplify simulate electronic circuit and  modeling analog elements  using pyams_lib The objectives of PyAMS is:

 *	Drawing circuit by schematic;
+*	Creating new symbols for models;
 *	Creating new PyAMS models of electrical elements by using pyams_lib;
-*	Creating new symbols for models;
 *	Simulating the circuit in the selected mode of operation;
 *	Presenting simulation results in a dedicated waveform editor or probe;
-*   PyAMS used Python3+ or PyPy and works on  Linux, Windows, and OSX.
+*   PyAMS used Python3+ or PyPy and works on  Windows , Linux (future), and OSX(future).
 *   **Licensed under:** PyAMS is free to use.
 GPLv3.